kayondomartin/rust/src/tools/miri/README.md

   execution with a "permission denied" error being returned to the program.
   `warn` prints a full backtrace when that happens; `warn-nobacktrace` is less verbose. `hide` hides the warning entirely.
+* `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
+Can be used multiple times to forward several variables.
+Execution will still be deterministic if the value of forwarded variables stays the same.
+Has no effect if `-Zmiri-disable-isolation` is set.
+* `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-num-cpus` states the number of available CPUs to be reported by miri.
 By default, the number of available CPUs is `1`.
 Note that this flag does not affect how miri handles threads in any way.